daizutabi/hydraflow/docs/part3-advanced/sweep-syntax.md

 python train.py batch_size=128
 ```

-The format is `start:stop:step`, similar to Python's range notation.
+The format is `start:stop:step`, similar to Python's range notation. **Note that unlike Python's range, the stop value is inclusive** - the range includes both the start and stop values if they align with the step size.

 ## Logarithmic Ranges